 Drawbacks and Benefits of Buy Here, Pay Here Dealerships

 There are both drawbacks and benefits to buy here, pay here financing.
-Here are some brief considerations to keep in mind when deciding whether or not a buy here, pay here dealership is right for you.
+Here are some brief considerations to keep in mind when deciding whether a buy here, pay here dealership is right for you.

 - Small down payment options are available.
 Buy here, pay here dealerships frequently allow borrowers to purchase a vehicle with very little (i.e., $500), or even no, money down upfront.